pvdhove/regularMemoryRequirements/README.md

 This repository contains methods to compute minimal (i.e., with as few states as possible) automatic memory structures that contain sufficient information in order to play optimally in two-player zero-sum turn-based games on graphs for some specific objectives.
 These objectives are *regular reachability* and *regular safety* objectives, i.e., objectives recognizable by reachability or safety automata.
-Equivalent, they are the omega-regular objectives that are open or closed in the Borel hierarchy.
+Equivalently, they are the omega-regular objectives that are open or closed in the Borel hierarchy.
 Technical details and proofs related to this repository can be found in [the paper](https://arxiv.org/abs/2210.09703).

 # Requirements